ballerina-platform/module-ballerinax-mssql/docs/spec/spec.md

 # 1. Overview

-This specification elaborates on usage of MSSQL `Client` object to interface with an MSSQL database.
+This specification elaborates on usage of the MSSQL `Client` object to interface with an MSSQL database.

 `Client` supports five database operations as follows,
 1. Executes the query, which may return multiple results.